-'A'-frame, church style building with a stained glass window.
-Also known as The Coast Chapel, it has a seating capacity of 80.
+This memorial church is an 'A'-frame-style building, featuring a stained glass window.
+Also known as The Coast Chapel, Little Bay, it has a seating capacity of 80.

-There is an honour roll for Prince Henry Hospital Trained Nurses who served in the First World in the Prince Henry Hospital Nursing and Medical Museum memorial room.
+There is an honour roll for nurses who served in the First World War who were trained at the Prince Henry Hospital in the Prince Henry Hospital Museum memorial room.

 To the glory of God